 Parex provides, subject to a successful onboarding and to Applicable Law, the following Services:

 Parex may add, modify, suspend, or discontinue any Service or feature at any time.
-Where such a change materially affects an active Merchant, Parex will provide reasonable prior notice, except where immediate action is required by Applicable Law or to mitigate risk.
+Where such a change materially affects an active Client, Parex will provide reasonable prior notice, except where immediate action is required by Applicable Law or to mitigate risk.

-5. Merchant obligations
+5. Client obligations

-The Merchant undertakes to:
+The Client undertakes to:

 - use the Services only for lawful business activities accurately disclosed to Parex during onboarding;